kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 This is shown in the same
 program :download:`kmpfit_compare_wei_unwei.py <EXAMPLES/kmpfit_compare_wei_unwei.py>`
 where we scaled the errors with a factor 10.
-The errors in the parameter estimates are increased with a factor 10.
+The errors in the parameter estimates are increased by a factor 10.

 **Example:** :download:`kmpfit_compare_wei_unwei.py <EXAMPLES/kmpfit_compare_wei_unwei.py>`
 **- Compare output for unweighted (unit weighting) and weighted fit**